ilai-deutel/kibi/README.md

 [![asciicast](https://gist.githubusercontent.com/ilai-deutel/39670157dd008d9932b2f2fd3c885cca/raw/bfdbfc96181c4f6e3ce2663c25c6e97bf57c8684/kibi.gif)](https://asciinema.org/a/KY7tKPlxHXqRdJiv5KaTJbPj5)

 A configurable text editor with UTF-8 support, incremental search, syntax highlighting, line numbers and more, written in less than 1024 lines<sup>[1](#counted-with)</sup> of Rust with minimal dependencies.

-This project is inspired by [`kilo`](https://github.com/antirez/kilo), a text editor written in C. See [comparison](#comparison-with-kilo) below.
+This project is inspired by [`kilo`](https://github.com/antirez/kilo), a text editor written in C.
+See [comparison](#comparison-with-kilo) below for a list of additional features.

 Contributions are welcome!
 Be careful to stay below the 1024-line limit...